JuanGMejia/ng2-charts/README.md

 [![NPM](https://nodei.co/npm/ng2-charts.png?downloads=true&downloadRank=true&stars=true)](https://npmjs.org/ng2-charts)
 [![NPM](https://nodei.co/npm-dl/ng2-charts.png?height=3&months=9)](https://npmjs.org/ng2-charts)

+This is a fork of ng2-charts from valor-software that fixes some bugs which were not addressed in the original for a long time and this package will be used for Apollo-rocket.

 # Usage & Demo

-Sample in below website uses ng2-charts@1.1.0
+Sample in below website uses ng2-charts-apollo@1.1.0

 [http://valor-software.github.io/ng2-charts/](http://valor-software.github.io/ng2-charts/)
 [http://plnkr.co/edit/7fGsiuRjcF0M0Ffeoml2?p=preview](http://plnkr.co/edit/7fGsiuRjcF0M0Ffeoml2?p=preview)